aalireza/PySchoenberg/README.md

 This program atonalizes the tonal music by preserving the rhythm but changing each pitch according to Schoenberg's 12-tone technique.
 It could also encode AES-128 ciphertexts as sheet music!

+## Warning
+This code was written a few months after I learned how to program.
+The code quality was atrocious then, and the refactor I tried to do a year or two later is no better.
+Nonetheless, the idea behind it is still there and you can continue with the README or check out the samples directory.

+This project is not maintained.
+If you were actually thinking about using this, check in with me as I want to know what you do!

 ---
 <h3> How is it implemented? </h3>
 You may first want to read the Wikipedia entry [here](https://en.wikipedia.org/wiki/Twelve-tone_technique) for the